Frequently Asked Questions

 Although we allow other utilities (telecommunications, cable tv, telephone) to use our poles, we do not trim around their equipment.

-We do not trim around the service wire, which runs from a nearby pole to a home or business, as it is customer-owned equipment.
-Customers who need to trim for this wire can request a no-cost service drop from us by calling (800)227-9187.
+Avista does not prune vegetation around the service wire, which runs from a nearby pole to a home or business.
+This is the homeowner’s responsibility to maintain and prune the vegetation that have entangled in or is encroaching upon this wire.
+Customers who need to trim for this wire can request a no-cost service drop from us by calling (800) 227-9187.
 A service drop de-energizes the line and temporarily removes it so the customer or their contractor can safely perform the work.
 Service drops are available Monday through Friday, between 8 a.m. and 3 p.m.
 Customers interested should contact us at least three business days in advance.

 Risk tree mitigation identifies and removes visibly dead, diseased, dying or unstable trees near power lines.
 Trees removed as part of this approach pose an imminent safety or reliability threat to our customers.
 Trees encroaching on a 10-foot clearance of our distribution and transmission lines are addressed.
 If tree removal is necessary, property owners will receive a postcard notification before acting.